zy97140/omp-benchmark-for-pytorch/README.md

 =======

 ### 1. Abstract
-Providing a benchmark for basic element-wise operations with or without optimization on different types of CPU.
+Providing a benchmark for element-wise operations with or without optimization on different types of CPU.
 The data of copy, add, div, exp and sin operation is available now.

 Some general conclusions from this benchmark: